gdesimone97/EgoLife/README.md

 ```

 ## 📝 License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the S-Lab license.
 See the [LICENSE](LICENSE) file for details.

 ## Star History